 Possible workaronds:

-Ubuntu 10 comes by default with very restrictive security settings which disallow attaching to arbitrary processes (even owned by the same user).
+Ubuntu 10 (and recently Fedora 22) comes by default with very restrictive security settings which disallow attaching to arbitrary processes (even owned by the same user).
 That means GDB will be unable to attach, regardless what front-end you are using.
-You can turn it off by setting the ptrace_scope option to 0 in /etc/sysctl.d/10-ptrace.conf file.
-You must have root privileges to edit this file.
-After editing, restart your system.
-You can find more information here.
+This is indicated by warnings similar to this one:

 GDB itself is not perfect and sometimes may crash.
 We introduced some mechanisms to detect it and display a warning message.
 However it's still very annoying since it breaks a session.
 In case you experience such situation, turn on logging in WinGDB preferences.
 If the crash occurs again, please send it to us along with a bug report.
 For old GDB versions however, be aware of the fact that fixing such a bug is probably impossible.
 We do not maintain GDB itself and its maintainers do not patch obsolete versions.
 Try using other GDB version if possible.